MarieComet/mc-menu-item-id/README.md

 ## Description ##

-This WordPress plugin add ID fields to menu items and output them.
+This WordPress plugin adds an ID field to menu items and displays them.

 Once the plugin is activated you will see a new field ("CSS ID") in the parameters of the menu items.